 In EYFS and KS1, phonics is taught following the Read Write Inc phonics programme.
-In nursery, the DfES Letters and Sounds programme is also used to help promote speaking and listening skills, phonological awareness and oral blending.
 To find out more about Read Write Inc (RWI) please follow the link: https://www.ruthmiskin.com/en/

-Our aim in the Early Years and Key Stage One is to develop the phonic decoding skills of emergent readers so they become confident and independent in reading text and can begin to comprehend it with increasing depth.
+Our aim in the Early Years and Key Stage One is to develop the phonic decoding skills of emergent readers, so they become confident and independent in reading text, develop increasing fluency and can begin to comprehend it with increasing depth.
 The aim is also for children to use these developing skills to access and understand a wide range of texts that support their learning across the curriculum.
-By the end of Key Stage One, children are well equipped with the phonics and comprehension skills necessary to engage with and enjoy an increasingly challenging range of books.
+By the end of Key Stage One, children are well-equipped with phonic decoding skills, are building fluency and have developed the basic comprehension skills necessary to engage with and enjoy an increasingly challenging range of books.
 During Early Years and Key Stage One, we immerse children in stories and language in order to promote reading for pleasure.

 Our provision has a number of strands:

 - A curriculum rich in texts and genres